A glossary of metal detecting terms

 hot rock — A rock that gives a off a metallic signal and makes detecting difficult.

-hunted out / beat to death – A metal detecting site that has been heavily metal detected over time.
-An overused term as rarely do sites get completely “hunted out.”
+hunted out / hunted to death — A metal detecting site that has been heavily metal detected over time.

-key / semi-key - A coin of low mintage numbers that has higher value.
+key / semi-key / key date – A coin of low mintage numbers that has higher value.

 low tone — An audible signal that typically represents low conductivity targets like gold or pulltabs.